 P.E.O. was formed in 1869 by students at Iowa Wesleyan College in Mount Pleasant, Iowa.
 Since its founding, P.E.O. and its members have helped more than 100,000 women pursue their educational goals by providing almost $400 million in grants, scholarships, awards and loans.

-Lynn, who moved to Meadow Ridge about three years ago from a Gainesville, Fla. chapter, says P.E.O. members must be invited into the international organization.
+Lynn, who moved to Meadow Ridge from a Gainesville, FL. chapter, says P.E.O. members must be invited into the international organization.

 A perfect candidate.

 The Meadow Ridge aide helped by Louise had moved to the U.S. from South America with her family as a teen.
 She graduated from Danbury High School, then enrolled at Naugatuck Valley Community College in Waterbury to take English as a second language (ESL) and nursing aide classes.

 She started at Meadow Ridge in the housekeeping department and advanced to a nursing aide while continuing her nursing education.
 At one point, it became necessary for her to leave school for a time.

 That made her a suitable candidate for the grant: An applicant must have a gap of at least 24 months in her education, be recommended by a P.E.O. member and show financial need.

 - Be a citizen or legal permanent resident of the United States or Canada.